Automated Table Reproduction via Code Generation: Introduction

-This paper presents \approach, the first automated artifact evaluation approach utilizing an LLM agent tasked with code generation.
-Given a table with numerical results from a research paper, \approach~autonomously takes actions to reproduce the results.
-The approach is enabled by two key contributions: First, we formulate artifact reproduction as a code generation task, where the agent generates a reproduction script that independently reproduces the paper's reported results based on the code and data given in the artifact.
-Second, we introduce automated judging mechanism that steers the agent toward correct results without exposing them, while preventing shortcuts like copying pre-computed results.
+Motivated by these limitations, this paper presents \approach, an LLM agent for reproducing research results by generating code that independently reproduces the results.
+Given a table with numeric results, along with the corresponding paper and its artifact, the approach generates a \goodscript{} that reproduces the results in the table.
+The approach is enabled by two key contributions: First, we formulate the reproduction problem as a code generation task, where the agent generates a reproduction script that independently reproduces the paper's reported results based on the code and data given in the artifact.
+Second, we introduce automated judging mechanisms that steer the agent toward correct results without exposing them, while preventing shortcuts like copying precomputed results.
+We focus on the reproduction of tables, as they are the most widely used means of reporting detailed results in research papers.

-\approach~is closely related to, but differs in several ways from, recent work in ML and NLP on automated research reproduction, summarized in Table~\ref{t:sota_comparison}.
-These approaches can be classified based on the agents' output.
-Both rating-based and output-based agents, when unable to reproduce the results, lack credible evidence that the error lies with the paper or the artifact.
-Given that agents are an emerging technique, failures are typically attributed to the agents.
-To our knowledge, there are no reports of errors in artifacts identified by agents during reproduction attempts. \approach~differs by having the agent generate a \goodscript{}, which is executable independently of agents.
-When the paper’s results disagree with those produced by running the \goodscript{}, which we term \emph{\newbug{}}, it acts as a credible evidence that the error is in the side of paper or artifact.